ECB's predicament leaves peers mute on currency depreciation

 RED LINE

-When ECB policymakers talk about the euro, they emphasize that the exchange rate is not a policy target.
+When ECB policymakers talk about the euro, they emphasise that the exchange rate is not a policy target.
 But the ECB has an inflation target and the exchange rate influences inflation.

 Draghi said in March, for example, that an effective rise in the euro of about 8 percent since mid-2012 had knocked 40 to 50 basis points off headline inflation, which was then 0.5 percent but slowed to 0.3 percent in August.